benzookapi/shopify-barebone-app-sample/README.md

 # Sample list
 All sample are available at [Wiki](../../wiki).

-# Trouble shooting
-- Your server needs to render the top page at acceptable speed in the right way.
-Too slow access, error HTTP codes, or server shutdown causes the error above in live stores (not in development ones).
-Some cloud plarform like Render, Heroku, etc do the very slow response for the first time in a while with free plans, so you need to swtich to [Cloudflare tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) or [ngrok](https://ngrok.com/) hosting or pay those services for higher performence.

 # TIPS
 - If you want to create other language versions of this app like PHP, Java, Ruby, Python, etc., the best way is [creating an extension-only app](https://shopify.dev/docs/apps/app-extensions/extension-only-apps) by **not choosing a Remix template in CLI steps** to add your server side code manually.
 - If you fail to get [protected customer data](https://shopify.dev/docs/apps/store/data-protection/protected-customer-data) in Checkout UI Extension or API Webhook creation even in dev. stores, submit your app first which enable you get them (this is for `public app distribution` only).
 - If you update some environment variables shared with `shopify.app.toml` (e.g. `SHOPIFY_API_KEY`), change the coressponding value in the file to run `shopify app deploy` to apply the change to the app configration in partner dashboard (if you change other toml file values, do the same).
-- If you manage multiple apps in this single source code and swtich the target app, follow the steps below.
+- If you manage **multiple apps in this single source code** and swtich the target app, follow the steps below.
     1. Change the environment variables of `SHOPIFY_API_KEY` and `SHOPIFY_API_SECRET` and apply them (export).
     2. Execute `shopify app deploy --reset` and choose the target app (it is supposed to be created manually).
     3. Enter the new toml file name or leave blank for the app.